mozilla/bigquery-backfill/backfill/2020-03-30-gcs-error/README.md

   * Structured succeeds in 26 min 33 sec scaling up to 125 nodes
   * Telemetry succeeds in 39 min 3 sec scaling up to 232 nodes
 * Run modified dataflow job script for 2020-02-18 through 2020-02-20
+  * Max workers set to 150 based on above behavior
 * Run modified dataflow job script for all affected date ranges [4]
 * Manually verify all dates have been run
   * Compare `listing_backfill_input.txt` with `listing_backfill_jobs.txt`